 29. During the meeting, if so required in view of the proposed revisions or comments received, the Chair, in consultation with the secretariat, may invite Parties to participate in-person and/or remotely in informal side meetings held on the margins of meetings with the intention of reaching a consensus.
 Making use of this option will depend on the availability of additional meeting space (online and/or physical) and interpretation time.

-2. Voting where every effort to reach a decision by consensus has been exhausted and as a last resort
+2. Voting in meetings with remote participation

 30. In accordance with rule 37(1) of the rules of procedure, if all efforts to reach a consensus have been exhausted and no agreement has been reached during meetings, “the decision shall, as a last resort, be adopted by a three-fourths majority vote of the Parties present and voting at the meeting”.
 Decisions of the Meetings of the Parties on procedural matters are to be taken by a simple majority of the Parties present and voting at the meeting.